atulvarshneya/quantum-computing/qucircuit/README.md

 This class is available in `qckt.backend`.

 ### `class StateVector`
 An object of this class is returned by `job.get_svec()`, and holds the *statevector* value from the simulator backend engine.
 Note that state is available only when you run on a simulator, not on an actual QC hardware.
-In case of NISQ simulator, the diagonal of the density operator is returned.
+In case of DM simulator, the diagonal of the density operator is returned.

 It provides methods to convert that to pretty printable string, e.g., in `str(statevector)`, `print(statevector)`.
 The *statevector* array can be accessed through the `.value` field of the object